Here’s how to make your everyday life better!

 During my own crisis, my thoughts and the way I thought about myself were not good.
 I had enough confidence in myself from a professional standpoint, but I had low self-esteem when it came to how I thought about myself as a person.

-1) Get to know yourself and your reaction patterns
+1) Get to know yourself

 • Where in your body do you feel discomfort?

-• What do I think about myself?
+• What thoughts do you have about yourself?

 When I learned to understand my own response patterns, it was much easier for me to work to change them.
 It is important to be aware of the resistance you have to change, and motivate yourself to shift from thought to action.